 The Adjunct Justice Project

-Did you know that under some circumstances adjunct faculty are entitled to pay for rest periods and non-teaching tasks required under state laws?
+Did you know that under some circumstances adjunct and part-time faculty are entitled to pay for rest periods and non-teaching tasks required under state laws?
 Those tasks can include grading papers and other course materials, creating online course materials, developing course materials, attending mandatory faculty meetings, meeting with students, answering student questions, as well as pre- and post-course preparation.

 Over the years, staff in our office have fielded many phone calls and emails from adjunct faculty who’ve been treated unfairly and even illegally by college and university employers.
 One of the most common complaints that we’ve heard from adjuncts who’ve called and emailed has concerned wage theft.
 Put simply, colleges and universities violate labor laws and choose not to pay their adjunct faculty for all of their work.
 However, with little to no money to pay for legal representation, these faculty have had to choose between quitting their jobs or putting up with the continued wage theft.